Children in Angola

 Children in Angola Playing

 Children gowing up in rural areas of Angola will live in traditional mud and grass roof dwellings eeking out a lifestyle where agriculture is the dominant economic activity with limited access to schools and hospitals.
 In urban areas, families will occupy brick built houses or shacks where, as ever across urban Africa, shops and markets are everywhere as are school sand health centres, though these remain largely out of the reach of the urban poor.
-To underline the income disparity in Angola, according to Mercer's Annual Cost of Living Index, Luanda is the world's most expensive city where renting a two-bedroom apartment costs $6,800 a month on average in a country the average income per capita is $1,895.77 a year.
-Hardly surpriisng then that there is widespread trafficking in Angola with boys being shipped to Namibia to herd cattle whilst girls are trafficked both internally and externally to South Africa, Namibia and the Democratic Republic of Congo for domestic servitude.
+To underline the income disparity in Angola, according to Mercer's Annual Cost of Living Index, Luanda is one of the world's most expensive cities where renting a two-bedroom apartment costs $6,800 a month on average in a country where the average income per capita is $2,880 USD a year, with a significant urban-rural divide.
+Hardly surprising then that there is widespread trafficking in Angola with boys being shipped to Namibia to herd cattle whilst girls are trafficked both internally and externally to South Africa, Namibia and the Democratic Republic of Congo for domestic servitude.

-The video above gives some insights into life for children in Angola and above we provide of projects and programs in the country you may wish to support.
+The video above gives further insights into life for children in Angola and above we provide of projects and programs in the country you may wish to support.

 Volunteer